paperless-ngx/paperless-ngx/docs/setup.rst

     In contrast to paperless, the recommended way to get and update paperless-ng is not to pull the entire git repository.
 Paperless-ng includes artifacts that need to be compiled, and that's already done for you in the release.

+.. admonition:: Want to try out paperless-ng before migrating?

+    The release contains a file ``.env`` which sets the docker-compose project name to "paperless", which is the same as before and instructs docker-compose to reuse and upgrade your paperless volumes.

+    Just rename the project name in that file to anything else and docker-compose will create fresh volumes for you!

 Overview of Paperless-ng